ItsTusharbz/aws-notes-obsidian-/Notes/EC2.md

 ##### On-demand - Pay as you use
   - Linux or widows - billing per second
-  - other operating system - blling per hr
+  - other operating system - billing per hr
 - highest cost no upfront payment
-- Recommended for short term and un interrupted workloads
+- Recommended for short term and uninterrupted workloads.
 ##### Reserved instance
 - 72% discount compared to on-demand
 - You reserve specific instance attribute (Type,Region,Tenancy, OS)